Liouville PDE-based sliced-Wasserstein flow: Introduction

-\end{definition} In the problems of classification and regression, this criteria of fairness can be reformulated in optimal transport and Wasserstein distances \citep{Chiappa2020}.
-The involving main idea is minimizing the efforts in moving unfair distributions to a common one:
+\end{definition} where $S$ is the sensitive attribute.
+In the problems of classification and regression, this criteria of fairness can be reformulated in optimal transport and Wasserstein distances \citep{Chiappa2020}.
+The involving main idea is minimizing the efforts in moving the unfair distributions to a common one: